 Jack Cary Eichenbaum Summer Scholars Program

-The Jack Cary Eichenbaum Summer Scholars Program in NYU Langone’s Division of Neonatology started in 1999 and provides medical and undergraduate students a unique opportunity to participate in neonatology research projects and clinical observational rotations.
+The Jack Cary Eichenbaum Summer Scholars Program in NYU Langone’s Division of Neonatology, which started in 1999, provides medical and undergraduate students a unique opportunity to participate in neonatology research projects and clinical observational rotations.
 The goal of the eight-week program is to foster and encourage students’ interest in the importance of medical research and provide an introduction to the medical profession by allowing them to explore various aspects of neonatology.
+The program typically runs during the summer months, from June through August.
+Exact dates will be provided once applications open.

 Through the program, students are paired with a faculty member and a neonatal–perinatal fellow who mentor them to perform basic science or clinical neonatology research.
 Many of these projects are used in future publications, and more than 95 percent of the scholars pursue careers in medicine and healthcare.
 The program also provides an introduction to patient care and ethical issues in neonatal medicine and offers various events for networking and professional growth.